• Post a Project

 Integrating Sentiment Analysis in Influencer Marketing

-1. Pre-launch
+1. Pre-launch vetting

-3. Post-campaign analysis
+3. Post-campaign efficiency measurement

 Pre-Campaign Planning